metabase/metabase/docs/enterprise-guide/setting-up-sso.md

 The Enterprise edition of Metabase lets you connect your SAML- or JWT-based SSO to it.
 Integrating your SSO with Metabase allows you to:

 * automatically pass user attributes from your SSO to Metabase in order to power data sandboxes
-* let your customers access Metabase embedded within your own web app
+* let your users access Metabase without re-authenticating.
-* or log in to the Metabase instance directly if you'd like them to.

 There are slightly different steps to take depending on whether your SSO solution uses SAML or JWT.
 We'll cover SAML first.